 4.13 The Issues and Options consultation also invited residents to comment on whether the NDP should identify and protect key important public views.
 98% of respondents (46) agreed that the NDP should protect the views identified by the Steering Group and a number of other important views were also suggested.
-The Steering Group have considered those views put forward in the consultation responses and several have been added to the views identified by the Group.
+The Steering Group have considered those views put forward in the consultation responses and several have been added to the views identified by the Group (still to be checked and added to Map 3).